-Glenn Hegar was elected as the 36th Texas Comptroller of Public Accounts in November 2014.
+Glenn Hegar was elected the 36th Texas Comptroller of Public Accounts in November 2014.
 He was re-elected in 2018 and 2022.
 Hegar is Texas' chief financial officer — the state's treasurer, check writer, tax collector, procurement officer and revenue estimator.

-Upon taking office, he reorganized the Comptroller's office for quicker and more effective decision-making, and reduced its administrative footprint by working with the Legislature to eliminate inefficient programs and transferring others that didn’t fit core missions.
+Upon taking office, Hegar reorganized the agency for quicker and more effective decision-making and reduced its administrative footprint by working with the Legislature to eliminate inefficient programs and transfer others that didn’t fit core missions.
 Additionally, he recommended that the Legislature repeal eight taxes, six of which were administered by his agency.

-Hegar is focused on his agency's constitutional duties and committed to improving its customer service and transparency.
+Hegar is focused on his agency's constitutional duties and committed to maintaining its reputation for customer service and transparency.
 He believes a less-burdensome tax system will foster a better environment for job creation and business expansion, and thus a healthier Texas economy.

 Hegar is a 1993 graduate of Texas A&M University and a graduate of St. Mary's University, where he earned a Master of Arts and his law degree.
 At the University of Arkansas, he earned his Master of Laws.

 Hegar is a sixth-generation Texan who grew up farming land that has been in his family since the mid-1800s.
-His upbringing taught him the core values of hard work, honesty and integrity — the same values he and his wife Dara work to instill in their three young children, Claire, Julia and Jonah.
-Hegar's most important title throughout his years of service is the one closest to home: Dad!
+His upbringing taught him the core values of hard work, honesty and integrity — the same values he and his wife Dara work to instill in their three teenagers, Claire, Julia and Jonah.
+His most important title throughout his years of service is the one closest to home: Dad!